trentrosenbaum/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

 }
 ```

 Usage omitting rule revision field.
-The first time terraform is applied, the latest rule revisions is associated with the WAF.
+The first time Terraform is applied, the latest rule revisions are associated with the WAF.
 Any subsequent apply would not alter the rule revisions.

 ```hcl
 # this variable is used for rule configuration in bulk